There are many ways you can use to obfuscate conten# PyFuscation (https://github.com/CBHue/PyFuscation) bring small usefull features

 https://github.com/p0dalirius/LDAPmonitor

-# Monitor creation, deletion and changes to LDAP objects live during your pentest or system administration!
+# Monitor creation, deletion and changes to LDAP objects live during your pentest or system administration!# You need to be administrator in order to access events ID

 ./LDAPmonitor.py -d domain.local -u Admin -p "password" --dc-ip xx.xx.xx.xx